zobr123/itu-sdse-project/README.md

 ### 1. Using GitHub Actions Workflow

-The project can be executed entirely through GitHub Actions directly from GitHub, which automates the full MLOps pipeline.
+The project can be executed entirely through GitHub Actions, which automates the full MLOps pipeline.

-Prerequisites

-A public GitHub repository containing the project.

 **Manual Trigger**
 - Go to the repository **Actions** tab.